Collecting and managing residents' fees in retirement villages

 Residents may have to pay the general services charge and maintenance reserve fund contribution in full for up to 90 days after they vacate the unit unless the unit sells earlier.

-The resident is required to pay their share for 9 months or until the unit is sold, whichever comes first.
+The resident is required to pay their proportionate share of these costs from the date which is 3 months after they vacate their unit until the date which is 9 months after they vacate or until the unit is sold, whichever comes first.

-If the resident's unit has not been sold within the 90-day period, you may accrue the resident's proportion of the general services charge and maintenance reserve fund contribution as a book debt and reduce the amount you pay in exit entitlements.
+If the resident's unit has not been sold within 90 days from the date they vacated the unit, you may accrue the resident's proportion of the general services charge and maintenance reserve fund contribution as a book debt and deduct it from the amount you pay in exit entitlements.
 You are not allowed to charge interest on the accrued amount.

-If a unit is vacant or has no contract on it, you must pay the proportion of the whole general services charge and maintenance reserve fund contribution that relates to the unit.
+If a unit remains vacant longer than 9 months after the former resident vacated the unit, you must pay the general services charge and maintenance reserve fund contribution that relates to the unit.

 Exit fees are usually set as a percentage of the ingoing contribution.
-A resident may have to pay this amount to you when they leave the village or when you sell their right to reside.
+A resident may have to pay this amount to you when they leave the village or when the right to reside is sold.

-In addition to the exit fee, a resident may have additional charges including:
+In addition to the exit fee, a resident may have to pay additional charges including:

 - general service charges